ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/price-types.md

 For an overview of product price applicability conditions, including price types, see [Configuring product prices](../index.md).

-For more information about how ERP.net selects the final price when multiple product prices are applicable, see [Determine product price](../concepts/determine-product-price.md).
+For more information about how @@name selects the final price when multiple product prices are applicable, see [Determine product price](../concepts/determine-product-price.md).

 ![Price Type](pictures/price-type.png)